chloerwhitaker/Books-Im-Reading/AtomicHabits.md

     - "...if you can get 1 percent better each day for one year, you'll end up thirty-seven times better by the time you're done.
 Conversely, if you get 1 percent worse each day for one year, you'll decline nearly down to zero.
 What starts as a small win or a minor setback accumulates into something much more.
 Habits are the compound interest of self-improvement."
     - "Making a choice that is 1 percent better or worse seems insignificant in the moment, but over the span of moments that make up a lifetime these choices determine the difference between who you are and who you could be.
 Success is the product of daily habits_ not a once-in-a-lifetime transformation."
     - "Your outcomes are a lagging measure of your habits."
     - Summarixed: Don't set goals to produce change - change your system instead.
+A goal has both winners and losers, but a winning systemn is what helps a person to succeed at their goals.